Motorcycle Accident Injury Representation for Riders, by Riders

 Practicing Personal Injury in Virginia, North Carolina, South Carolina, West Virginia and Georgia

-Many attorneys say they represent victims of motorcycle accidents.
+Many personal injury attorneys say they represent victims of motorcycle accidents.
 But ask them: Do they also ride?
 Every attorney at the Motorcycle Law Group does.

 The motorcycle is unlike other four-wheeled vehicles, requiring skilled and vigilant rider coordination to operate – particularly in a crash scenario.
 Our success rate for favorable settlements and jury outcomes is thanks to our deep and broad knowledge of motorcycle physics, motorcycle and traffic laws, and an understanding of how bikes are operated with the hands, feet, and mind.
 Most importantly, we have a passion for the motorcycling lifestyle and can effectively and sincerely communicate to the jury, judge, and insurance companies the reasons we ride and the laws that guide our community.